isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The [standard library](#S-stdlib) is a good first place to look for inspiration.
 * Isolation:
 Isolate your code from messy and/or old style code by providing an interface of your choosing to it.
-This is sometimes called "providing a wrapper" for the useful/necessary but messy code.
+This is sometimes called “providing a wrapper” for the useful/necessary but messy code.
-Don't let bad designs "bleed into" your code.
+Don’t let bad designs “bleed into” your code.

 ##### Example